Noone2018b/SteamCMD-Syno-Guide/readme.md

 2. Connect to the container `sudo docker exec -it cm2network-steamcmd1 /bin/bash`
 3. Use this to run SteamCMD commands.

+### With local install

+Via terminal

+1. Login to your NAS as usual with SSH, `ssh user@NAS`
+2. Use this to run SteamCMD commands.

+## Testing SteamCMD & getting game info

-For a basic SteamCMD test, and to establish Steam account connection, just run `./steamcmd.sh +login <username>`
+For a basic SteamCMD test, and to establish Steam account connection, just run:

+`./steamcmd.sh +login <username>`

+at whichever terminal you've chosen from the options above.

 At the first go this will require a password, and two-factor authorisation (e.g. a Steam Guard code in your email).
 After that it should only need the username.

-## Getting game info

 As a quick test, try getting some game info from an appID.

 `./steamcmd.sh +app_info_print 70 +quit`

+This is a good test that everything is working, and you have the correct appID.

 TODO - it'd be good to parse this info, esp. for download size.